 Part-time students should file a timeline for successful degree completion with their departments and the Office of Graduate Studies.
 This timeline should be endorsed by the director of graduate studies and a prospective advisor by the end of the first calendar year of admission into the department/program.
 When these timelines conflict with time to degree guidelines laid out in the University Catalog’s policies related to master’s and doctoral degrees, they must receive the endorsement of the associate vice chancellor for Graduate Studies.

-When there has been unsatisfactory progress with respect to meeting Graduate Faculty Sentate’s time to degree limits, the student may file a written request for an extension with the vice provost for advanced studies and associate vice chancellor for Graduate Studies.
+When there has been unsatisfactory progress with respect to meeting Graduate Faculty Sentate’s time to degree limits, the student may file a written request for an extension with the associate vice chancellor for graduate studies.
 The extension must be endorsed by the department/program’s director of graduate studies and the student’s major advisor and include a timeline for completion of the degree.
 If an extension is granted by the associate vice chancellor, the student will be given a specified period of time to meet the requirements for progress to degree.
 Please contact the Office of Graduate Studies for more information.

 Students may appeal dismissal from a graduate degree program to the Graduate Faculty Senate.
 An appeal to the Graduate Faculty Senate can be made only after all internal appeals to a student’s program/department have failed.
 The appeal must be based upon the program/department’s failure to adhere to its or the Office of Graduate Studies’ published rules and regulations.
 A student wishing to appeal dismissal must send a letter addressed to theassociate vice chancellor for Graduate Studies within two weeks of dismissal.
 Once the intent to appeal is received by the associate vice chancellor for Graduate Studies, the following procedures will be followed: